jsfenfen/990-xml-database/README.md

 For more details see [here](https://github.com/jsfenfen/990-xml-reader/blob/master/2014_is_broken.md).

-### Part 5: Generate the schema files - Not reccomended, this is only used when regenerating models for a new IRSX version
+### Part 5: Generate the schema files - Not recommended, this is only used when regenerating models for a new IRSX version

 Run `$ python manage.py generate_schemas_from_metadata` to generate a django models file (to the directory generated_models).
 You can modify these and put them into return/models.